 You can access the complete database three ways:

 Online: Search the full database with your base/installation name, zip code, state or country here.

 Text message: Simply text your base/installation name, zip code, state, or country; the type of resource you are looking for; and what Service you are with to 55-247 (inside the U.S.) or 001-202-470-5546 (outside the U.S.).
 Text STOP to cancel.
+Message & data rates may apply.
 Texting Terms of Service.

 Safe Helpline app: Download the app to your mobile iOS or Android device and search the database anytime you have Internet access.

 The database includes contact information for the following:

 - SAPR Victim Advocates (VAs)